MaterializeInc/materialize/README.md

 dataflows across multiple machines, and **near infinite storage**, by leveraging cloud object storage (e.g., Amazon S3).

-We support a large fraction of PostgreSQL, and are actively working on supporting more built-in PostgreSQL functions.
+We support a large fraction of PostgreSQL features, and are actively working on supporting more built-in PostgreSQL functions.
 Please file an issue if something doesn't work as expected!

 ## Get data in